alexdata1/alexdata1.github.io/content/posts/cv.md

 Versatile individual looking to begin a career in data analytics.
 Thorough understanding of the data analysis process and strong technical proficiency in a variety of tools used for analysis, including Excel, R, SQL, and Tableau.

 Experienced in understanding stakeholder requirements, processing and cleaning data, creating visualisations and presenting findings.
-Recognised as able to work effectively both independently and as part of team.
+Recognised as able to work effectively both independently and as part of a team.

 Having completed the Google Data Analytics Certificate, carried out a case study that can be viewed on my personal portfolio at [alexdata1.github.io](https://alexdata1.github.io/)